TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 2/Acts 2.44.md

 ---

-And all that believed were together, and had all things common;
+All who believed were together, and had all things in common.